 - Mojave night skies: As Mojave is located far from any population or settlement, there is no light pollution.
 With this and clear skies, Mojave Desert makes for a perfect night photography location as we enjoy some of the best stargazing.

 - Mojave earthquake: Mojave spreads across an active tectonic plate, which results in rare formations for this area of the US like the Mojave volcanic cones.
 A strong Mojave earthquake took place in 1999.

 - Mojave plants: In addition to animals, we can also find a wide variety of plants in the Mojave Desert like the endemic Joshua tree.
 The main plants in Mojave are the Brittlebush, Common Saltbush, Mojave Aster, and Creosote bush.

 To finish this article, below you can find a Mojave map where I wrote down the main places of interest to see in Mojave National Park.

-If you want to use this map of Mojave National Park on your mobile and without internet:
+If you want to use this map of Mojave National Park offline on your mobile:

 - Download the Mapswithme app on your cell phone.

 - Download and save the following KML file in your Dropbox.